310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Mizusaba %}
-On the contrary, I think they’ll take everything Kanata-sama says seriously, like it’s said by an oracle from God—
+On the contrary, I think they’ll take everything Kanata-sama says seriously, like it’s said by an oracle from god—

 So if you guide them efficiently, the islanders are bound to unite as one and do their best for you~.
 {% endbubble %}